Meet the Interchangers: Jack Finsterer

 After school, I attended the Victorian College of the Arts to study acting.
 I have had some wonderful experiences in both the theatre and on screen.
 I have played the lead role and support roles in countless productions and I still continue to do that when time allows.
 At the moment I am actually playing a role in Home and Away.

 Over the last 15 years, I have stepped between the two worlds of the arts and consultancy.
-Now that I’m in a permanent role at Interchange, I not only work as an actor and facilitator, but I am also a Creative Director, which means I am able to bring the content to life in a creative and engaging way.
+Now that I’m in a permanent role at Interchange, I not only work as an actor and facilitator, but I am also a Principal Consultant, which means I am able to bring the content to life in a creative and engaging way.
 I love connecting the intellectual with the emotional, lived experience.
 It’s very rewarding work.

 What lead you to work at Interchange?